• Skip to primary navigation

 • John’s Pizzeria, 260 W. 44th Street, (212) 391-7560

-• If all you want is a slice and a soda, these 99 cent pizza slice joints in midtown are fast and filling, and most are open to midnight or later.
+• If all you want is a slice and a soda, these 99 cent pizza slice joints in midtown are fast and filling, and nearly all are open late.

 100 Things to do in NYC Before You Die